tcoopman/irmin-tutorial/src/Contents.md

     let t = Irmin.Type.(list (pair string string))
 ```

 So far so good, Irmin provides a simple way to model a list of pairs!
+Now we can use the JSON encoder again, just like in the previous example.

+Define `pp`:

 ```ocaml
 	let pp = Irmin.Type.pp_json t
 ```

-Now we're using `Irmin.Type.pp_json`, the predefined JSON pretty-printer, rather than writing our own.
-As types get more and more complex it is very nice to be able to use the JSON formatter to avoid having to write custom functions for encoding and decoding values.
+And `of_string`:

 ```ocaml
     let of_string s =